The Largest Gold Crystal Found

-This remarkable gold crystal, found in Venezuela's El Callao gold district, is roughly the size of a golf ball, weighing in at 217.78 grams (approximately 7.7 ounces).
+This remarkable gold crystal is the Largest Gold Crystal, found in Venezuela's El Callao gold district, is roughly the size of a golf ball, weighing in at 217.78 grams (approximately 7.7 ounces).
 Its estimated worth is a staggering $1.5 million, far exceeding its value based solely on its weight as gold.
 It is currently on display at the Los Alamos National Laboratory in New Mexico, USA.

 The world's largest gold crystal was found in Venezuela in the 1930s, but it wasn't until 2015 that scientists at Los Alamos National Laboratory were able to confirm its authenticity and size.